 Prescott National Forest

-West of the Santa Maria Mountains is the Baca Land Grant Float, approximately 100 square miles of land granted to the earliest Spanish settlers long before the area came into United States jurisdiction.
-It has never been surveyed as part of the usual township/range/section mapping of the western states, and has remained in private control since the 17th century.
-I believe it is called the Oro Ranch today.
+West of the Santa Maria Mountains is the Baca Land Grant Float, approximately 150 square miles of land granted to the Baca family who steaded in what is now New Mexico back in the 17trh Century.
+When the United States came into being, there were some trades in which the Baca family gave up some of its holdings in New Mexico, in rteurn for some non-contiguous parcels of land, called "floats", such as this property.
+It has never been surveyed as part of the usual township/range/section mapping of the western states, and has remained in private control since the 19th century.
+It is called the O-RO Ranch today.
 The only good web information I could find is from the Degree Confluence Page.
 The local papers occasionally feature stories about this place.
 Public access isn't allowed nor desired.
 You can peek into it from the summit, though; this is about as close as you'll ever get onto it unless you have a few million dollars to spend.